The Car Connection Maserati Ghibli Overview

 In 1969, a convertible, or spider, was added to the Ghibli range, but by 1973 the Ghibli ceased production.

-The name came back in 1992, this time on an angular, modern two-door coupe, powered by small (2.0-liter and 2.8-liter) but potent twin-turbo V-6s.
-Known as the Ghibli II, this car was less popular and less successful than the original, lasting only five years in production.
+The name came back in 1992, this time on an angular, modern two-door coupe powered by a pair of small (2.0- and 2.8-liter) but potent twin-turbo V-6 engines.
+Known as the Ghibli II, this car was less popular and less successful than the original, with production lasting just five years.
 Nevertheless, the car saw several special editions produced, including a racing version, the Ghibli Cup.
-The 330-horsepower, 2.0-liter Ghibli Cup claimed the highest horsepower output per liter of its day, beating even exotic supercars like the Jaguar XJ220 and Bugatti EB110.
+In its day, the 330-horsepower, 2.0-liter Cup claimed the specific-horsepower crown, beating out exotic supercars like the Jaguar XJ220 and Bugatti EB110.